-When clients are reassured that you have a back-up and that getting too busy for your Number One Client (‘cause they’re ALL our Number One Client, right?!) is never going to happen, they’re much more likely to refer other clients to you.
+When clients are reassured that you have a back-up and that getting too busy for your Number One Client (’cause they’re ALL your Number One Client, right?!) is never going to happen, they’re much more likely to offer referrals.

 You’ll stop procrastinating

 I think we’re all guilty of procrastinating from time to time and we often do so for one of the following reasons: